Set 33 · Study 1 / 5

 luckily, by good luck

-Fortunately, there were people passing by and they helped us find our way.
-Otherwise, we would have got lost.
+Fortunately, some people passing by helped us find our way.
+Otherwise, we would have gotten lost.

 3. regularly · adverb/ˈrɛɡ(jə)lərli/